petersem/dockerholics/README.md

 ## Information Sharing
 - [MagicMirror²](https://hub.docker.com/r/bastilimbach/docker-magicmirror)
  is an open source modular smart mirror platform.
-With a growing list of installable modules, which allows you to convert your hallway or bathroom mirror into your personal assistant.
+With a growing list of installable modules, which allows you to convert your hallway or bathroom mirror into your personal assistant. **(Recommended)**

 **[`^        back to top        ^`](#)**